Rho(d) immune globulin (Injection)

 Given to a pregnant woman whose blood type is Rh-negative to keep the baby's blood from interacting with the mother's.
 Also treats a blood cell disorder called idiopathic thrombocytopenic purpura (ITP).

 HyperRHO S/D, MICRhoGAM Ultra-Filtered Plus, RhoGAM Ultra-Filtered Plus, Rhophylac, WinRho SDF

 How to Use This Medicine

 - Your doctor will prescribe your exact dose and tell you how often it should be given.
 This medicine is given as a shot into a muscle or through a needle placed in one of your veins.

-- A nurse or other trained health professional will give you this medicine..
+- A nurse or other health provider will give you this medicine. .

 If a dose is missed:

 - It is very important that you receive this medicine on a fixed schedule if you are using the medicine for ITP or during pregnancy.
 If you are unable to keep an appointment for your injection, call your doctor or caregiver for instructions.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.